fiberplane/create-honc-app/templates/d1-openapi/README.md

 The `setup` file applies migrations to an isolated test-specific local D1 instance that `@cloudflare/vitest-pool-workers` creates automatically.

+Run `wrangler types` to get type-safe access to environment variables in setup files.

 ### Deploying

 Before deploying your worker to Cloudflare, ensure that you have a running D1 instance on Cloudflare to connect your worker to.